markaumvb/RENE/index.md

 All data collected to our paper was builded in python, and stored in a MYSQL database.

-1. Create the database structure to be used for the collection [tables structure](https://github.com/markaumvb/RENE/tree/master/database%20script)
+1. Create the database structure to store the data obtained by the collection [tables structure](https://github.com/markaumvb/RENE/tree/master/database%20script)

 2. Before executing the script it is necessary to make some presets:
 Set the variables GH_USER and GH_PASSWD with your github platform user data (github registration required). set the LANGUAGE variable with the language of the project to be collected.